Updated: Mar 19

-In continuation to my earlier blog “How to extract question and answer pairs from telegram chat using Python pandas?” , I am here to explain the sentiment analysis on the same telegram group chat history.
+In continuation to my earlier blog “How to extract question and answer pairs from telegram chat using Python pandas?”, I am here to explain the sentiment analysis on the same telegram group chat history.

 The assignment is to find the satisfied and unsatisfied members in the “Eradicate Diabetes” telegram group and design a decision tree classifier model using the data.

-A short introduction about “Eradicate Diabetes(ED)” - ED is a community chat group which unites the masses together to combat the problem using the power of crowdsourced healthcare.
+A short introduction about “Eradicate Diabetes(ED)” - ED is a community chat group that unites the masses together to combat the problem using the power of crowdsourced healthcare.
 They help people in reversing their Type 2 diabetes by providing information and support.
-They not only help in reversing Type 2 diabetes, but also believe in holistic treatment of the organs like the liver, kidneys & heart that have been damaged over years of abuse.
+They not only help in reversing Type 2 diabetes but also believe in the holistic treatment of the organs like the liver, kidneys & heart that have been damaged over years of abuse.
 They have been advising on Herbal based treatments combined with dietary and lifestyle modifications that have been proven to successfully reverse diabetes.

 Extracting chat history from a telegram group as a JSON file